Let’s take a look at our 10 Signs and Symptoms Your Dog is Overtired or Exhausted!

 Baloo never lies down in public on his own!
 He always feels like he has to watch everything that’s going on.
 So when he’s actually lying down, I know it’s time for a break for him.

-Because even if he’s lying, he won’t be able to relax in public, just too many stimuli.
+Because even if he’s lying, he won’t be able to relax in public, there are just too many stimuli.

 4. He’s having the “Zoomies”

-When you’re dog is zooming around, it can mean 2 things: either he’s bored and tries to get rid of his excess energy.
+When your dog is zooming around, it can mean 2 things: either he’s bored and tries to get rid of his excess energy.
 Or he’s hyperactive because he’s overtired.

-You have to look at this in the context of what’s been going on before he started to become hyper.
+You have to look at this in the context of what’s happened before he started to become hyper.
 If there has been a lot going on, it’s a good indicator that it’s time for bed for your fur baby.

 5. He’s sniffing the ground